Ever wondered what gaming mouse do the pros use for high-intensity top-level gaming? They certainly cannot rely on simple mice with basic functions.

 5. Bugha–Air58 Ninja CBB Edition

 Kyle Giersdorf–Bugha is an elite eSports pro with many titles under his belt.
-He became a legend in Fortnite in 2019 by winning the solo category at Fortnite World Cup at just 16 years of age.
+He became a legend in Fortnite in 2019 by winning the solo category at the Fortnite World Cup at just 16 years of age.

 He uses an exclusive and expensive Air58 Ninja CBB Edition by FinalMouse with a small size and ultra-lightweight design.